How to Prepare for Verbal Section in GMAT: Effective Guidelines

 All the GMAT sections are developed for testing different skills; thus, you cannot use the same strategy to handle all of them.
 Have a look at several useful tips below.

-- Critical Reasoning Section: Learning how to prepare for verbal section in GMAT, choose the most effective critical reasoning strategies.
+- Critical Reasoning Section: Learning how to prepare for the verbal section in GMAT, choose the most effective critical reasoning strategies.
 Do not look at the provided answers; try to get your own answer before you see the options.
 Interpret the answers yourself.

 - Sentence Correction Section: Keep the sentences simple.
 The obvious answers are not always right.
 About 50 % of questions on sentence correction are about the agreement between the subject and the verb, so you can devote more time preparing for them.